Pro-life protesters go to court again to defend free speech against New York

 A federal appeals court has agreed to rehear a case involving pro-life sidewalk counselors who argue that New York’s attorney general is violating their free speech by barring them from advocating against abortion outside clinics.

-The full U.S. Court of Appeals for the 2nd Circuit, which rarely grants rehearings, vacated a three-judge panel’s ruling against the counselors and asked for new briefings from both sides by June 25.
+A group of judges on the U.S. Court of Appeals for the 2nd Circuit, which rarely grants rehearings, vacated a three-judge panel’s ruling against the counselors and asked for new briefings from both sides by June 25.

 “Sidewalk counseling involves truly core First Amendment activity and given the prevalence of abortion clinics across the country and the passions of folks on both sides of that issue, sidewalk counseling may be the most frequently engaged in conduct on a public sidewalk in the entire country,” said Stephen Crampton, an attorney with the Thomas More Society, which is representing the pro-life group.